 There are other blanched almond flour products on the market, available online, but Honeyville is the least expensive I’ve found.
 Especially since they have a flat rate for shipping, no matter how much you buy.
 So if you buy in bulk like I do, you save a lot.

-Traditional Gluten Free Cakes From Around The World
+Return to Gluten Free Around The World Home